sperinck/euler/README.md

 ### Problem 13: Large sum
 Code is fairly straightforward; split the data, convert strings to integers, and sum the result.
 Runs in < 0.05s.

+### Problem 14: Longest Collatz Sequence
+After defining a Collatz function, this program iterates through all sequences beginning with one to one million.
+It's a bit brute-force, and can probably be optimised, but it runs in about 40 seconds so it passes the one-minute rule.